bruna-genz/space-burna/README.md

 ## Scenes

-This game have five scenes:
+This game has five scenes:

 - **Main menu**

 This is the initial scene.
-It allows the player to start the game, go to the instructions or to the score board.
+It allows the player to start the game, go to the instructions or the scoreboard.

 <img src='./assets/scene-shots/main-menu.png' width='300'>